Super Mario World 2: Yoshi's Island

 A sprite of a (rather large) egg.
 Yoshi's eggs are never seen on the world map, and are certainly never this large.

-A large jungle tree.
-It bears a resemblance to the removed jungle tree graphics.
+A large jungle tree bearing a resemblance to the removed jungle tree graphics.

 A smaller version of the hole-in-the-ground sprite seen in the World 6 map.